Qatar: Energy

+As of 2016, Qatar's proven oil reserves were estimated at 25.2 billion barrels, positioning it as the 13th largest globally, accounting for approximately 1.53% of the world's total reserves.

-Qatar's economy was in a downturn from 1982 to 1989.
-OPEC quotas on crude oil production, the lower price for oil, and the generally unpromising outlook on international markets reduced oil earnings.
-In turn, the Qatari government's spending plans had to be cut to match lower income.
-The resulting recessionary local business climate caused many firms to lay off expatriate staff.
-With the economy recovering in the 1990s, expatriate populations, particularly from Egypt and South Asia, have grown again.
+During the 1980s, Qatar's economy faced a downturn from 1982 to 1989 due to OPEC-imposed quotas on crude oil production and declining oil prices, which led to reduced oil earnings.
+This economic strain forced the Qatari government to cut spending, resulting in a recessionary business climate and layoffs of expatriate staff.
+Despite these challenges, the late 1980s saw improvements, with profits around QR420 million in 1989 and increased production in sectors like ethylene and sulfur.

+The 1990s marked a period of economic recovery, driven by the development of the North Field, one of the world's largest natural gas fields.
+This development attracted a growing expatriate workforce, particularly from Egypt and South Asia, contributing to the country's economic diversification and growth.

-Oil production will not remain at the peak level of 500,000 barrels (80,000 m3) per day for long as the national oil fields are projected to be largely depleted by 2023.
-Large natural gas reserves have, however, been located off Qatar's northeast coast.
-Qatar's proved reserves of gas are the third-largest in the world, exceeding 250 trillion cubic feet (7,000 km3).
+Qatar's proven reserves of gas are the third-largest in the world, exceeding 250 trillion cubic feet (7,000 km3).
 The economy was boosted in 1991 by completion of the $1.5-billion Phase I of North Field gas development.
-In 1996, the Qatargas project began exporting liquefied natural gas (LNG) to Japan.
-Further phases of North Field gas development costing billions of dollars are in various stages of planning and development.
+In 1996, the Qatargas project began exporting liquefied natural gas to Japan.

 Qatar's heavy industrial projects, all based in Umm Said, include a refinery with a 50,000 barrels (8,000 m3) per day capacity, a fertiliser plant for urea and ammonia, a steel plant, and a petrochemical plant.
 All these industries use gas for fuel.
 Most are joint ventures between European and Japanese firms and the state-owned QatarEnergy.
 The US is the major equipment supplier for Qatar's oil and gas industry, and US companies are playing a major role in North Field gas development.